Fractal Flowers 2009

 Software: Cyrille Henry

 Fractal Flowers is a new generation of virtual gardens.
-It's a new generator which produces gigantic fractal flowers of different sizes, colours and shapes.
+It's an original generator which produces gigantic fractal flowers of different sizes, colours and shapes.
 The originality and the might of this creation concentrate on this generator from which we can create a selection of the most beautiful flowers.
 Through atypic shapes, amazing colours, others artificial paradises are created.

 These flowers are not only a reflect of sensual and floral romantism, their soothing beauty, fragility and candour, but also a kind of living nature almost animal.
 The fractal flowers by Miguel Chevalier are huge, impressive, grand through their metamorphosis and colours, a kind of hybrid flowers as you’ve never seen before.
 Beyond their marginal beauty, Fractal Flowers with their graphic forms, almost mathematical, reveal freedom since each plant is unique through their abstraction and is never the same.